partisiablockchain/pbc-ledger-embedded-app/documentation/MPC_TOKEN_FORMAT.md

 # MPC Token Format

-The MPC Token Contract (Contract Address [`01a4082d9d560749ecd0ffa1dcaaaee2c2cb25d881`](https://browser.partisiablockchain.com/contracts/01a4082d9d560749ecd0ffa1dcaaaee2c2cb25d881)) manages the goverance token of Partisia Blockchain, the
+The MPC Token Contract (Contract Address [`01a4082d9d560749ecd0ffa1dcaaaee2c2cb25d881`](https://browser.partisiablockchain.com/contracts/01a4082d9d560749ecd0ffa1dcaaaee2c2cb25d881)) manages the governance token of Partisia Blockchain, the
 [MPC tokens](https://partisiablockchain.gitlab.io/documentation/pbc-fundamentals/dictionary.html#mpc-token) themselves.

 This page will cover the few interactions that are explicitly supported by the